burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 9. A value of any type can be converted to `void`.

-10. Conversion to `void *` and back guarantee the restoration of the original pointer value
+10. Conversion to `void *` and back guarantee the restoration of the original pointer value.

 11. In C, `void *` can be **implicitly** converted to a pointer to any type.
 In C++, **an explicit cast** is required.
 (Appendix C, 4.10, C ++ 2003 standard)

 12. On the operands of unary operations, ordinary unary conversions are performed.
 The goal is to reduce the number of arithmetic types.
-   * An array of type T $\to$ pointer to the first element (not applied for arguments of `operator &` and `sizeof` operators).
+   * An array of type T $\to$ pointer to the first element.
+However, it is not applied for arguments of `operator &` and `sizeof` operators.
    * Function $\to$ function pointer.
-   * Conversions from an integer type of rank below int $\to$ to `in`.
+   * Conversions from an integer type of rank below int $\to$ to `int`.
    * Conversions from unsigned integer types lower than `int`, `int` represent all values $\to$ values are cast ​​to integers.
    * Conversions from unsigned integer types lower than `int`, but `int` does not represent all $\to$ values are cast ​​to `unsigned int`.

 13. On the operands of a binary operation, the usual unary conversions are performed separately for each argument, and after that, the regular binary conversions are applied.

-14. If some operands of the binary operator have the type `long`, `double`, `double`, `float`, and the second operand has a rank lower, then it is cast to the type with the highest rank.
+14. If some operands of the binary operator have the type `long`, `double`, `double`, `float`, and the second operand has a lower rank, then it is cast to the type with the highest rank.

 15. If both operands are unsigned, then both are cast to a higher-rank unsigned type.

 16. If both operands are signed, then both are cast in the signed type of the higher rank.

-17. Unsigned operand and lower-ranked signed operand $\to$ unsigned type.
+17. Unsigned operand and signed type operand of higher rank $\to$ signed type.

-18. Unsigned operand and signed type operand of higher rank $\to$ signed type.
+18. Unsigned operand and lower-ranked signed operand $\to$ unsigned type.

 19. If the prototype is controlled by an ellipsis `...`, i.e., the function obtains varying argument numbers, then the usual unary conversions are performed on the operands.
 Also, besides that, `float` is always promoted to `double`.
-The float is not converted into a double if there is no ellipsis and the call is fully prototype-driven.
+The `float` is not converted into a `double` if there is no ellipsis and the call is fully prototype-driven.

 # Namespaces